CroissanceCommune/autonome_celery/README.txt

 No result backend is used, tasks interact directly with Autonomie's database to return datas.

-Autonomie provides all the models that should be used to store task execution related stuff (see autonomie.models.job).
+Autonomie celery provides all the models that should be used to store task execution related stuff (see autonomie_celery.models).

 Start it
 ---------